-Follow these guidelines to ensure proper use of the MIT logo.
+Follow these standards to ensure proper use of the MIT logo.

 Do keep the original proportions.